sayheyakanksha/hcidepot/pages/timeline.md

 permalink: /timeline.html
 ---

-## Capstone Collection Timeline
+## Timeline View

- A chronological view of past HCI/d capstone projects on a timeline.
-Each year represents when a project was completed and showcased.
+A chronological view of past HCI/d student capstones.
+Each year highlights when projects were completed and showcased.
+Use the "Jump to Year" dropdown to quickly explore capstones from a specific cohort.